-- Wetland A is a 4,100 square foot Palustrine Forested Semi-Permanently Flooded wetland that is located along the Medicine Creek corridor within and to the north of the panhandle.
-The wetland hydrology primarily derives from Medicine Creek, which backs up at a culvert beneath 11th Lane SE to the north.
-No fish were observed in Wetland A during fish surveys conducted in 2017 and 2019.
-Wetland A is classified as a Category III wetland under the CAO.
-Based on its habitat score of 4, Wetland A requires a 140-foot buffer, which may be reduced to 105 feet with mitigation.
+- of 4, Wetland A requires a 140-foot buffer, which may be reduced to 105 feet with mitigation.
 The standard wetland buffer generally coincides with the stream buffer in the project area.
 Exhibit 1.B-1. - Wetland B is a 2,355 square foot Palustrine Forested Semi-Permanently Flooded wetland that is located along the Medicine Creek corridor to the south of the panhandle.
 The wetland hydrology derives from Medicine Creek, which backs up behind a culvert beneath a private driveway that is adjacent to the south side of the panhandle.
 Wetland B is classified as a Category III wetland under the CAO.
 Based on its habitat score of 4, Wetland B requires a 140-foot buffer, which may be reduced to 105 feet with mitigation.
 The standard wetland buffer generally coincides with the stream buffer in the project area.
 Exhibit 1.B-1. - Wetland C is a 14,377 square foot Palustrine Forested Seasonally Flooded and Emergent Permanently Flooded wetland that is located in the northeast portion of the property, more than 1,000 feet from the project area.
 Wetland C is classified as a Category III wetland under the CAO.
-Based on its habitat score of 6, Wetland C requires a 220-foot buffer, which may be reduced to 165 feet with mitigation.
-Exhibit 1.B-1. - The Nisqually River is northeast of the subject property.
-The 100-year floodplain of the Nisqually River is approximately 2,600 feet wide and encompasses the entire parcel, including the proposed access corridor.
+Based on its habitat score of 6, Wetland C requires a 220-foot buffer.
+Exhibit 1.B-1. - The Nisqually River is northeast of the subject property, more than 300 feet east of Wetland C. The 100-year floodplain of the Nisqually River is approximately 2,600 feet wide and encompasses the entire parcel, including the proposed access corridor.